Manifests

 Featuring Ted Tukowsky on Trombone and Lisa Merringfield on Theremin.

-Note that manifest lines such as # release are not comments but denote sections (and instead > these are comments).
-For a detailed guide on the syntax used in the manifest files see the language guide on the eno website, simply modifying the examples in the manual should get you there without any problems as well though, the example here is pretty much as complex as it gets.
+For details on the syntax used in the manifest files see the eno language guide on the eno website, simply modifying the examples in the manual should get you there without any problems though, the example here is pretty much as complex as it gets.